-Psychologists study human behavior and the mental processes related to that behavior.
+Psychology is the study of human behavior and the mental processes related to that behavior.
 Research psychologists investigate the physical, cognitive, emotional or social aspects of human behavior.
 Psychologists in applied fields provide mental health services in hospitals, clinics, schools or private settings.
-Like other social scientists, psychologists formulate hypotheses and collect data to test their validity.
-Research methods depend on the topic under study.
-Psychologists may gather information through controlled laboratory experiments, as well as through personality, performance, aptitude and intelligence tests.
-Other methods include observation, interviews, questionnaires, clinical studies and surveys.
+There are many other possible fields of employment available if you hold a college degree in Psychology.

 University Partnership Programs